Chichi126/reddit_kafka_spark/README.md

 The Kafka topic is subscribed to, and data is read in JSON format.

+To create a kafka topic (using kafka confluent)

+>> docker exec -it < kafka container-name > /bin/sh

+>> If /bin/sh doesn’t give you access to the required tools, try using /bin/bash instead

+>> cd /bin

+>> ls

+>> kafka-topics --create --topic <topic-name> --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1

+**The command creates a Kafka topic named <topic-name> with 1 partition and a replication factor of 1, using the Kafka broker at localhost:9092 as specified in the Docker configuration*

+>> If done correctly you will see topic created

 *Data Transformation:*

 The data stream is processed using PySpark DataFrame APIs.